Prostitution in New Zealand: Media publicity

 questioned the effectiveness of New Zealand's legislation in relation to underage prostitution; the agencies pointed to a police survey of the New Zealand sex industry which showed that 210 children under the age of 18 years were identified as selling sex, with three-quarters being concentrated in one Police District.

 In Christchurch in 2008, Salvation Army officer Major Wendy Barney from Christchurch's Street Outreach Service (SOS) said underage prostitution was "a big problem – but also a hidden one".
 Nevertheless, this anecdotal evidence is not supported by statement made by outreach workers from youth support agencies, including Youth and Cultural Development (YCD), who indicate that many of the young people are not working, but are "hanging out" on the streets.

 Despite these claims, police have continued to bring prosecutions for underage prostitution against the brothels despite relaxed oversight.

 US Human Rights Reports

 The United States Department of State Human Rights Reports from 2004–2009 comment on child prostitution cases in New Zealand.

 The 2008 report states that prosecutors in Christchurch applied for the first time the law banning sexual slavery, adopted in 2006 in accordance with the UN Convention on the Rights of the Child.
 However this is not mentioned in domestic sources, and the PRA provides penalties for such actions; and the 2009 report does not mention it.

 The NZ government has criticised the US reports as being based on faulty and biased data sets.
 For example, it appears that the State Department ignored material in the Prostitution Law Review Committee Report, which indicated there was no evidence of increased underage sex work in the New Zealand sex industry.
 This latter report is acknowledged in the 2009 US report.

 Support and services for sex workers

-The New Zealand Prostitutes' Collective (NZPC) is a New Zealand-based organisation that supports the rights of sex workers and educates prostitutes about minimizing the risks of the job.
+The New Zealand Prostitutes' Collective (NZPC) is a New Zealand-based organisation that supports the rights of sex workers and educates prostitutes about minimising the risks of the job.
 It was founded in 1987 by, among others, Catherine Healy, and received funding from the Minister of Health in 1988, and subsequently the Department of Health (which became the Ministry of Health).
 The organisation played a major part in the decriminalisation of prostitution.